-- Familiarising themselves with this Policy - Regularly carrying out an audit to ensure that the first aid cabinet/kits are well stocked. - Regularly checking that the appropriate list and signs showing the location of first aid equipment and personnel are updated and displayed in conspicuous places - Liaising with the Principal regarding any advice or training required for the school - Ensuring completed accident forms are filed onto student's PASS account and then a copy is filed into the accident folder. - Ensuring that relevant teaching and catering staff are aware of any specific needs. - Ensuring that emergency medicines, such as asthma inhalers and adrenaline pens, are readily available to children and not locked away.
+- Familiarising themselves with this Policy - Regularly carrying out an audit to ensure that the first aid cabinet/kits are well stocked. - Regularly checking that the appropriate list and signs showing the location of first aid equipment and personnel are updated and displayed in conspicuous places - Liaising with the Principal regarding any advice or training required for the school - Ensuring completed accident forms are filed onto student's iSAMS account and then a copy is filed into the accident folder on Medical Centre Teams. - Ensuring that relevant teaching and catering staff are aware of any specific needs.

-- Hold a current record of training and expiry dates for First Aiders (updated list provided by HR). - Ensure the Principals are kept informed regarding any incidents, as required by the Reporting Injuries Diseases and Dangerous Occurrences Regulations. - Administering any medications as prescribed in accordance with the medications policy. - Make school minibus drivers aware of any student with needs and of the procedures and protocols to follow.
+- Ensuring that emergency medicines, such as asthma inhalers and Adrenaline pers, are readily available to children and not locked away. - Hold a current record of training and expiry dates for First Aiders (updated list provided by HR). - Ensure the Principal/Deputy Head Well-being, Personal Conduct & Compliance are kept informed regarding any incidents, as required by the Reporting Injuries Diseases and Dangerous Occurrences Regulations. - Administering any medications as prescribed in accordance with the medications policy. - Make school minibus drivers aware of any student with needs and of the procedures and protocols to follow.
 Drivers should be clear about roles, responsibilities, and liabilities.